HarshShahi/Spring_Interation_Task/README.md

 Tomcat 1.7
 Maven repository to download dependencies:

 **Build, Deployment & Testing:**

-•	Run 'mvn clean install' from command propmpt.
+1. Run 'mvn clean install' from command propmpt.

-•	Create below directory structure in C:\ drive, 'C:\SITA_TEST_TASK\IN'
+2. Create below directory structure in C:\ drive,

+  'C:\SITA_TEST_TASK\IN'

-•	Deploy the war file in Tomcat,
+3. Deploy the war file in Tomcat,

   Place the war file in webapps folder of Tomcat and run startup.bat.

+4. Log file will be available on <Tomcat_Home>\logs\SitaTestTaskLogs\sitaTestTask.log

-•	You can provide input file (only '.txt') in 'C:\SITA_TEST_TASK\IN' to process the file.
+5. You can provide input file (only '.txt') in 'C:\SITA_TEST_TASK\IN' to process the file.

-•	Log file will be available on <Tomcat_Home>\logs\SitaTestTaskLogs\sitaTestTask.log

 **Process Flow:**